-OUR MISSION: We advocate for the best interests of abused and neglected children who are under the protection of the court.
-We dedicate our resources to recruiting, training, and supporting citizen volunteers in order to provide quality advocacy to as many children as we can.
+OUR MISSION: We advocate for the best interests of abused and neglected children who are in custody of the state and under the protection of the court.
+We dedicate our resources to recruiting, training, and supporting citizen advocates to provide quality advocacy to as many children as we can.

 Read more about CASA For Children of Multnomah, Washington and Columbia Counties from our recent Annual Reports and Audited Financial Statements on our News & Publications page.

 When a child who has been abused and neglected is going through the trauma of the court system, a CASA is tirelessly working to guide them through safely, quickly, and effectively.

 Donate now online, it’s a safe and secure way to give.
 Your support will help children in our community who have been abused or neglected find safe, permanent homes.